Company-Owned Residential Apartment in Dubai – Guide

 Tax Implications and Legalities of Company-Owned Residences for Personal Use

 Currently, Dubai imposes no annual property tax and has a tax-free income environment, making it attractive for both corporate and personal property ownership.
 However, company ownership can have specific tax or accounting implications depending on your home country’s laws—especially if the residence is provided as a benefit in kind.
-It’s crucial to get local and international legal advice before proceeding, to ensure full compliance and optimize your tax position.
+It’s crucial to get local and international legal advice before proceeding to ensure full compliance and optimize your tax position.